Preston High School (New York City): History

 In 1997, on the school's fiftieth anniversary, the school logo was modified to add elements of the official shield.
 The Throgs Neck Bridge is incorporated in the logo and represents the "bridge to opportunity", which represents the rite of passage of attending high school and moving on to be a productive member of the community and of society.

+On February 25, it was announced by the board of trustees that Preston High School will officially close its doors at the end of the 2024-2025 school year.
+After the announcement, a rally cry from the staff, students, parents and many alumni was sent throughout the Bronx to advocate for the school to remain open.
+After a hearing by NY State Attorney General Letitia James, pressure was placed on the Divine order of sisters to accept a deal with the Ballys Foundation.
+On April 22, it was announced that a deal was reached for the sale of Preston High School for $8.5 million dollars.
+As a result of the deal, the school will remain open for 25 years until a new lease agreement is finalized.

 Curriculum

 As all classes are college-preparatory, 100% of Preston students go on to attend university.
 Past graduates have attended Harvard University, Yale University, Brown University, Cornell University, Columbia University, New York University, Vassar College, Trinity College (Dublin), East Carolina University, and many other distinguished institutions.

 Students are urged to consider careers in all fields, especially those in which women are under-represented.
 Students are particularly encouraged to consider engineering, mathematics, early childhood education and computer science.
 The academic program is enriched by engineering exploration days, annual mathematics and science contests, and numerous science and computer-based electives.
 The school has equipped labs for computers, science, and mathematics.
 Advanced technologies are implemented for AP calculus and related courses.

 The school maintains excellent percentiles in the New York State Regents exams – particularly in the fields of English, social studies, and the humanities.

 Foreign language proficiency is also prominent at Preston.
 Italian, Spanish, and Latin classes are mandatory for all students and courses are available for advanced speakers.

 The school serves the Roman Catholic Archdiocese of New York, but is not directly affiliated with a particular parish.
 Rather, the school continues in the tradition of the Sisters of the Divine Compassion.

 The building served as the residence for the school's sisters until the summer of 2004, when their apartments were converted to accommodate a growing student body.